davidcoles/vc5/README.md

 a few Gbit/s of traffic.

-If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using the ECMP feature of routers.
+If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using your router's ECMP feature.
 802.3ad bonded interfaces and 802.1Q VLAN trunking is supported (see [examples/](examples/) directory).

 No kernel modules or complex setups are required, although for best